-Pumpkin Pie Day is the 21st of November.
-It falls just before the American Thanksgiving holiday.
+Pumpkin Pie Day is the 25th of December.

-At least it’s a food holiday that occurs at a sensible time of year, when the particular food item is actually coming in from the fields.
+At least it’s a food holiday that occurs at a sensible time of year, when pumpkins are still relatively fresh from the harvest.
 Mind you, most people will use the tinned pumpkin purée that the canning companies put down last year, but never mind.
 It might have sat on a store shelf all year but at least you’re eating it in season; it just happens that it’s in season because the season has rolled ’round again.
 It’s still the thought that counts.